Maximizing Tax Planning Strategies with CLATs, OZs, and DAFs

 OZs are a way to defer capital gains taxes on capital gains you’ve recently realized.
 If you roll eligible gains into a Qualified Opportunity Fund within 180 days of realizing the gain, two forms of tax incentive are available:

-Capital gains may be deferred until the investment is sold or exchanged, or the end of 2026, whichever comes earlier. e freedom to donate (and take a tax deduction) now without committing funds to a particular charity, and the funds can be invested in the meantime.
+Capital gains may be deferred until the investment is sold or exchanged, or the end of 2026, whichever comes earlier.
+The freedom to donate (and take a tax deduction) now without committing funds to a particular charity, and the funds can be invested in the meantime.

 You can save even more through an adjustment in cost basis of your investment.
 If you hold the investment for at least 10 years, you can avoid taxes entirely on the sale of the OZ investment.